I fluctuated from moments of strength…: Throw me to the wolves and I’ll come back leading the pack!

 We live in a world where technology makes magic happen around us every day.
 We can chat in real time to our friends on the other side of the globe through a computer, we have maps that direct us step-by-step to our destination, we can jump on a plane and be on the other side of the world within hours, and billions of text messages are sent daily across the globe arriving at their destination within seconds.

-But according to my lovely GP, we haven’t figured out a way to instantly heal from rejection and betrayal, other than the elapsing of years…?
+But according to my lovely GP, we haven’t figured out a way to instantly heal from pain, rejection and betrayal, other than the elapsing of years…?

 “Isn’t there a hemisphere in my brain that you can just surgically remove?
 To make me forget all about him and move on?”
 I asked.